coffeetocode/sailing_shirts/README.md

 [<img src="foredeck_union.png" width="500">](foredeck_union.png)

 Feel free to use for your own shirts and things.
 Let me know what you come up with ([@coffeetocode](https://x.com/coffeetocode))!
+If people just want me to stand up an Etsy shop so you can buy them easily, just holler; I'm happy to sell at cost.

 Licensed under Creative Commons for non-commercial use, with attribution (see details below).